SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-20-379-0-fix-bootstrap-pct.md

 ticket: DM-3850
 version: 10.20.379.0
 ---
-LWM2M agent used to ignore preferred content type requested by the device during a LWM2M bootstrap session.
-This problem is now fixed and LWM2M agent uses the requested content type when it's provided by the device.
+The LWM2M agent used to ignore the preferred content type requested by the device during a LWM2M bootstrap session.
+This issue has been fixed and the LWM2M agent now uses the requested content type if it is provided by the device.